TritonDataCenter/manta/README.md

 ## Building and Deploying Manta

-Manta is built and packaged with SDC.
-Building the raw pieces uses the same mechanisms as building the services that are part of SDC.
-When you build an SDC headnode image (which is the end result of the whole SDC build process), one of the built-in services you get is a [Manta deployment](http://github.com/joyent/sdc-manta) service, which is used to bootstrap a Manta installation.
+Manta is built and packaged with Triton DataCenter.
+Building the raw pieces uses the same mechanisms as building the services that are part of Triton.
+When you build a Triton headnode image (which is the end result of the whole Triton build process), one of the built-in services you get is a [Manta deployment](http://github.com/joyent/sdc-manta) service, which is used to bootstrap a Manta installation.

-Once you have SDC set up, follow the instructions in the [Manta Operator's Guide](https://github.com/joyent/manta/blob/master/docs/operator-guide/index.md) to deploy Manta.
-The easiest way to play around with your own Manta installation is to first set up an SDC (cloud-on-a-laptop) installation in VMware and then follow those instructions to deploy Manta on it.
+Once you have Triton set up, follow the instructions in the [Manta Operator's Guide](https://github.com/joyent/manta/blob/master/docs/operator-guide/index.md) to deploy Manta.
+The easiest way to play around with your own Manta installation is to first set up a Triton cloud-on-a-laptop (COAL) installation in VMware and then follow those instructions to deploy Manta on it.

 If you want to deploy your own builds of Manta components, see "Deploying your own Manta Builds" below.